Bedrock-OSS/bedrock-wiki/docs/json-ui/json-ui-intro.md

       {
         "binding_type": "view",
         "source_control_name": "my_toggle", // the name of the source element
-        "source_property_name": "#toggle_state" // We want this property value which tells in which state the toggle is in "target_property_name": "#visible" // the target property to be overrided }
+        "source_property_name": "#toggle_state", // We want this property value which tells in which state the toggle is in "target_property_name": "#visible" // the target property to be overrided }
     ]